Bias Acts and Hate Crimes

 A bias act is conduct that adversely and unfairly targets an individual or group based on the social identity categories of national origin, ethnicity, race, age, religion, gender, gender identity & expression, sexual orientation, disability, veteran status, color, creed, marital status or any combination of these characteristics.
 The perpetrators may be known or unknown and the act may be verbal, written or physical and occur on the SUNY Oneonta campus or within an area that affects the campus community.
 Activity protected by the First Amendment will not constitute bias acts.

-Information about the College’s response to bias acts and hate crimes can be found at http://www.oneonta.edu/bias and is disseminated through the Office of Human Resources, the Office of Multicultural Student Affairs, the Office of Judicial Affairs, and the University Police Department.
+Information about the College’s response to bias acts and hate crimes can be found at http://www.oneonta.edu/bias and is disseminated through the Office of Human Resources, the Office of Multicultural Student Affairs, the Office of Student Conduct, and the University Police Department.
 Anyone who believes that she/he has been the victim of a hate crime or bias act is encouraged to seek assistance at any of those offices.

 PROCEDURES FOR REPORTING BIAS ACTS